Ryuzaki-MrL/OldSNES/USAGE.txt

-# blargSNES Virtual Console Edition
+# OldSNES: SNES VC for Old 3DS users

 INSTRUCTIONS:
 - Create a folder for each game on the input folder (Earthbound, for example).
 - Put your SNES rom on this folder.
 - Put an icon image on this folder and rename it icon.png or icon.jpg.
 This can be whatever image you want for the home menu icon (a screenshot, for example).
-- Run make.bat.
+- Run make_blarg.bat for blargSNES and make_snes9x.bat for Snes9x.
 - Type in the game's title, description (optional), publisher, product code (SNS-MW-USA, for example), and unique id (whatever you want from 00000 to fffff).
 - Install the generated CIA file.
 - Enjoy.